Khabibulix/PongPython/README.md

 <h1>PongPython</h1>
-The objective of this project is to practice the <b>Turtle Module</b> and the language <b>Python</b> by dissecting, with all due respect, that old game that is Pong.
+The objective of this project is to practice the <b>TKinter Module</b> and the language <b>Python</b> by dissecting, with all due respect, that old game that is Pong.

 <h3>Functionalities added: </h3><br>
 <li>A very basic IA was implemented and do the job, without letting one ball go away.